 Workbooks make it easy to integrate your CRM with other business applications you are using.
 We have a pre-built integration into Office 365 and Google’s Office Suite, allowing your users to use Single Sign-On.
 We have hundreds of integrations available from Accounting Systems, Telephone Systems, Webinar Platforms to Payment Gateways.
 You can find more details on our Integrations Page.

-For simpler workflows to other cloud applications, we are part of the Zapier integration hub, allowing you to connect and push data back and forth to your favorite cloud applications.
+For simpler workflows to other cloud applications, we are part of the Zapier integration hub, allowing you to connect and push data back and forth to your favourite cloud applications.

 In addition, we have an open API which allows us to pretty much integrate with any other application in the cloud or on premise.